This speedy recipe for pineapple shrimp pasta takes your weekday supper to the tropics with this combo of flavors!

 The combo of sweet pineapple and snow peas with a sauce that has a little naughty kick to it, all mixed up with tender shrimp and just the right amount of pasta to twirl?
 Yes please.

-Oh, and did I mention that you can pretty much have this on the table in about 30 minutes?
+Oh, and did I mention that you can pretty much have this delicious noodle bowlon the table in about 30 minutes?
 I mean, aside from actually being magically transported to a tropical locale for dinner, this is pretty much as good as it gets.

-STEP 1: Cook 8 ounces of linguine according to package directions.
+STEP 1: Cook 8 ounces of linguine according to package directions and drain it.
 You can also use spaghetti, or soba noodles, or whatever your favorite long pasta is!
 I’m currently in love with bucatelli.

-STEP 2: Meanwhile, toss 2 cups of cubed pineapple (either fresh or canned is fine), 2 tablespoons of soy sauce and a teaspoon of groun ginger in a large bowl.
+STEP 2: Meanwhile, toss 2 cups of cubed pineapple (either fresh or canned is fine), 2 tablespoons of soy sauce and a teaspoon of ground ginger in a large bowl.

-STEP 3: Heat a little canola oil in a large nonstick skillet over medium-high heat.
-Add the pineapple, leaving the sauce mixture in the bowl, and cook just until it starts to turn brown.
+STEP 3: Heat a little canola or vegetable oil in a large nonstick skillet over medium-high heat.
+Add the pineapple, leaving the sauce marinade mixture in the bowl, and cook just until it starts to turn brown.
 Scoop it out and set aside.

-STEP 6: Add the cooked pasta, and snow peas and the peanut and toss again.
-Divide among plates, drizzling any extra sauce on top.
+STEP 7: Add the cooked pasta and snow peas and the peanuts and toss again.
+Divide among plates and drizzle any extra sauce on top.
 Sprinkle with scallions and serve with lime wedges on the side.

 Doesn’t that look like something you might be noshing on while on your Carribean beach vacation?